TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Daily-documentation.md

 | :----------------------------------------------: |
 |             Main part of the design              |

-The roof is slanted because the water wil then just fall off on its own, creating less time for the water to get into the device.
+The roof is slanted because the water will then just fall off on its own, creating less time for the water to get into the device.

 ## Week 7 (13-6-2022 - 19-6-2022)

 ### Day 1 (Monday)

-We did the first attempt at 3D printing the casing which failed.
+We did the first attempt at 3D printing the casing, which sadly failed.
 This is the result:

 | ![3D print of the casing](casing3Dprintfail.png) |
 | :----------------------------------------------: |